splitio/ruby-client/Detailed-README.md

 The SDK is capable of running in two different modes to fit in different infrastructure configurations:

-- `:standalone` - (default) : The SDK will retrieve information (e.g. split definitions) periodically from the Split servers, and store it in the chosen cache (memory / Redis).
+- `:standalone` - (default) : The SDK will retrieve information (e.g. split definitions) periodically from the Split servers, and store it in the memory cache.
 It'll also store the application execution information (e.g. impressions) in the cache and send it periodically to the Split servers.
-As it name implies, in this mode, the SDK neither relies nor synchronizes with any other component.
+As it name implies, in this mode, the SDK neither relies nor synchronizes with any other component. _This mode is only available when using the `memory` cache adapter._
 - `:consumer` - If using a load balancer or more than one SDK in your application, guaranteeing that all changes in split definitions are picked up by all SDK instances at the same time is highly recommended in order to ensure consistent results across your infrastructure (i.e. getting the same treatment for a specific split and user pair).
 To achieve this, use the [Split Synchronizer](https://docs.split.io/docs/split-synchronizer)) and setup your SDKs to work in the `consumer` mode.
-Setting the components this way, all communication with the Split server is orchestrated by the Synchronizer, while the SDKs pick up definitions and store the execution information from / into a shared Redis data store.
+Setting the components this way, all communication with the Split server is orchestrated by the Synchronizer, while the SDKs pick up definitions and store the execution information from / into a shared Redis data store. _This mode is only available when using the `redis` cache adapter._

-_You can choose between these 2 modes setting the `mode` option in the config._
+_You can choose between these 2 modes setting the `mode` option in the config.
+An invalid combination of `cache_adaper` and `mode` will result in an Invalid Mode exception being raised._

 ## SDK Server Compatibility